Two Failures of Self-Consistency in the Multi-Step Reasoning of LLMs: Evaluating Compositional Self-Consistency

-The compositional consistency rates for all four GPT-3 model sizes on both the synthetic arithmetic and GeoQuery tasks are shown in Figure \ref{fig:sc}.
-While \verb|text-davinci-003| exhibits a higher compositional consistency rate than the three other model sizes on both tasks, even \verb|text-davinci-003| is compositionally consistent less than 30\% of the time on the arithmetic task and less than 50\% of the time on GeoQuery.
-However, \verb|text-davinci-003| appears to improve in compositional consistency on the GeoQuery task as the number of in-context examples increases.
-Lastly, compositional consistency does not appear to correlate with correctness (Appendix \ref{app:correctness-vs-consistency}).
+The compositional consistency rates for all six models are shown in Figure \ref{fig:sc}.
+While \verb|davinci-003| and \verb|gpt4| exhibit the highest compositional consistency rates, both are compositionally consistent less than 50\% of the time on the arithmetic task and less than 65\% of the time on the semantic parsing task.
+However, all models appear to improve in compositional consistency on the GeoQuery task as the number of in-context examples increases.
+Furthermore, \verb|gpt4| exhibits significantly more compositional consistency on the arithmetic task than even \verb|davinci-003|.
+Taken together, these results suggest that both increasing the model capacity and the number of in-context examples can offer some improvements in compositional consistency.